 You should apply when you are the most competitive which can be your either your junior, or senior year or even after you graduate from Virginia Tech!
-Some students are mosdt competitive to apply to their chosen health professional programs during the summer following their junior year for admission following graduation.
+Some students are most competitive to apply to their chosen health professional programs during the summer following their junior year for admission following graduation.
 Many others are most competitive at the end of their senior year or 1-2 years after graduation.
-HPA will host Application Information Sessions throughout the year where interested applicants gain information about timelines for applying to their programs.
+HPA hosts workshops throughout the year where interested applicants gain information about timelines for applying to their programs.
 We encourage students to thoughtfully assess their level of preparation by completing a Self-Evaluation Questionnaire and discussing the results with an advisor in HPA.

 Most of the application services open their electronic submission services between May and July for input of data.
-AMCAS, AACOMAS and AADSAS typically open the first of May for keying data and for submission by the first of June.
+For example, the application services for medical and dental schools typically open in early May for keying data and for submission closer to or during June.
 Applicants are encouraged to submit their transcripts to these services as soon as spring grades are posted.
-Applications should be submitted no later than July 15th and between June 1 and 15th if at all possible (based on school requirements or early acceptance applicants).
-The other application services open from July through August.
+Because most health professional programs accept applications on a rolling basis, we encourage applicants to submit their applications within the first 45 days of their application cycle being open to receive submissions.

 - Personal history of accomplishments (supporting your academic record with a listing of clinical, service and social/community service work), and finally